 Topics of specific interest to the pharmaceutical industry, such as biocatalysis and process design.

 Effective tools and guides: in particular guides on solvent and reagent selection and tools for LCA.
 Such tools allow chemists to make choices based on best available practice, a key principle of the CHEM21 project.
+One of the issues for the project to address here was that although tools already existed, they were not unified and hence it was unclear which to use, as different tools would result in different outcomes and assessments.

-Accessibility: one of the key findings of the survey was that in many cases much of the required material is in existence but not in a manner which is easily accessible.
-This may be due to being hard to find, not at the right level (too basic, or as is often the case, too detailed), not industry specific or not in a user friendly format.
-It was been suggested that information should be brought together in a suitable, accessible, and easy to use format in order to make the material useful and to close the gap.
+One of the major issues identified with existing materials was that they were not easily accessible.
+This was due to them being hard to find; not at the right level (i.e. too basic or too detailed); not industry specific; or not in a user-friendly format.
+Therefore one of the major challenges to be addressed via the creation of the CHEM21 education and training resources was to bring information together in a suitable, accessible and easy to use format in order to avoid the aforementioned pitfalls.

+As the survey was not exhaustive, this process has continued to take place throughout the duration of the project and an ongoing review of existing educational material was undertaken as the training package evolved.
+Throughout the project, partners have continued to search for new material and collaborators to ensure CHEM21 achieves maximum benefit from the world wide green chemistry community.

 2.2 Education and Training Workshop

 To map out the content of the education and training package, identify target audiences and decide upon preferred delivery methods and formats, the GCCE as WP leaders organised a face-to-face meeting on education and training.
 This workshop was attended by representatives from the pharmaceutical industry and academia from within the CHEM21 consortium, as well as a number of identified ‘external experts’ who had complementary expertise in the areas of both research and graduate level green chemistry education.
+This was critical to ensure a balanced viewpoint was obtained and that the outputs were not skewed to favour either to the needs of industry or academia.

 3. Education and Training Work plan

 The outcomes of the face-to-face meeting and the recommendations from the scoping study were then combined and distilled to establish a preliminary work plan for the delivery of a CHEM21 education and training package (see Figure 3 for an outline of the content in terms of key topics and sub-topics contained therein).
-This was developed in close consultation with CHEM21 academic and EFPIA members that are part of the Education and Training work package team, young researchers working on the CHEM21 project (see Section 4) and external experts that were engaged to complement the expertise existing within the CHEM21 consortium and ensure the longevity of the work package outputs.
+This was a time-consuming process as a very broad range of topics were suggested with a considerable amount of interconnectivity and overlap, which required a substantial amount of discussion to rationalise and prioritise the core areas to be addressed by the CHEM21 project.
+This was done in close consultation with CHEM21 academic and EFPIA members that are part of the Education and Training work package team, young researchers working on the CHEM21 project (see Section 4) and external experts that were engaged to complement the expertise existing within the CHEM21 consortium and ensure the longevity of the work package outputs.
 The GCCE also led on an affinitisation exercise to determine the connectivity between topics in the work plan and allow related topics to be mapped.
 This provided intuitive links for future users of the education and training package for additional areas of interest.